-Anyone in a long-term relationship knows how much things change over time and how easy it is to lose that loving feeling that you had so much of in the beginning.
+Anyone in a long-term relationship knows how much things change over time and how easy it is to lose that loving feeling.

 Relationships do break up, even after many years of being together.
-Whether your partner has declared a diminished feeling of love or you just know from their behavior, there are some ways to help ensure your partner
+But if you suspect he's losing interest, there are some ways you can help him love you again.

 Be kind and considerate

 We tend to lose our manners with our partners early in the relationship and don't even realize it.
 Some spouses become downright mean and abusive, at least verbally so.

 Be sympathetic if it's been a hard day or something has happened to bring your partner sadness or concern.

 Take a few minutes out of your day to do something for your partner.
 Bring him his newspaper.
 Water his plants.
 Let your partner know that you care about the things he cares about.

 ...even when it's just going to be the two of you at home alone.